 Step 1—Start with legitimate and accurate contact information

-When it comes to cold email outreach, you need to be crystal clear about who you want to target and get the highest quality contact list.
+When it comes to cold email outreach, you need to be crystal clear about who you want to target and get the highest quality B2B contact lists.

 Trust us, investing more budget and effort here is worth every cent, as it helps you set up the right foundations for the rest of your campaign.